tarce/IntroEngineering/README.md

     <td>Download the appropriate file.
 Set execute permissions as shown in class.
 Open the terminal and navigate to the script location.
 Execute the script by typing: ./&gtname_of_script&gt.sh, where &ltname_of_script&gt is the name of the script you downloaded.</td>
   </tr>
 </table>

-Be sure to visit the class [website](https://www.cise.ufl.edu/~tarce/egs1006.html) for more information on all that the [CISE department](https://www.cise.ufl.edu/) has to offer.

 More information on [AppleScript](https://developer.apple.com/library/archive/documentation/LanguagesUtilities/Conceptual/MacAutomationScriptingGuide/DisplayDialogsandAlerts.html#//apple_ref/doc/uid/TP40016239-CH15-SW1), [Whiptail](https://en.wikibooks.org/wiki/Bash_Shell_Scripting/Whiptail), and [Batch Scripts](https://www.instructables.com/id/Very-Basic-Batch-Tutorial/) can be found by following the links.